1970 ABA playoffs: ABA Finals: (W4) Los Angeles Stars vs. (E1) Indiana Pacers

 Facing elimination on a nationally televised game (which was once again blacked out in Indianapolis), the Stars delayed their elimination with an overtime victory.
 The Pacers led 86–78 with eleven minutes to go, but the Stars roared back to tie the game multiple times before grabbing the lead with five minutes to go, having gone on a 21–9 run in nearly six minutes.
 Indiana responded with five straight points to get the lead back as the teams went back and forth.
 John Barnhill had a chance to increase the lead when it was 105–104 for Indiana but missed them both (going 1-of-6 on the day).
 Bob Netolicky gave the Pacers a 107–105 lead with free throws and 34 seconds left, but Merv Jackson tied the game on a 20-foot shot with 16 seconds to tie the game again.
 With the game tied, Roger Brown tried to end the game with a 10-foot jumper with time expiring but the ball rolled around the rim and fell out, forcing overtime.
 The Pacers led 110–109 with 4:32 to go, but the Stars took control from there, with Mack Calvin giving the Stars the lead for good with 2:46 to go.
 The Pacers had one more chance when down 115–114 and Brown on the free-throw line to shoot his second free throw, which he intentionally missed to try and rebound it, but George Stone recovered it while Calvin sank free throws to end the scoring.
 Calvin scored 33 points to lead the Stars in scoring.

-The Pacers elected to go with a seven-man roster for Game 6 (with Roger Brown and Freddie Lewis both playing 48 minutes each) and used it to battle tough with the Stars, who lost center Craig Raymond to a severely sprained right ankle early in the second half that head coach Bill Sharman played a key difference, particularly on boards.
+The Pacers elected to go with a seven-man roster for Game 6 (with Roger Brown and Freddie Lewis both playing 48 minutes each) and used it to battle tough with the Stars, who lost center Craig Raymond to a severely sprained right ankle early in the second half that head coach Bill Sharman said played a key difference, particularly on boards.
 The Stars got the deficit down to 106–105 before Freddie Lewis hit a 14-foot shot with 18 seconds left to give them a three-point lead.
 The Pacers then closed out the scoring with free throws as Indiana clinched their first ever professional sports championship.

 In what became a general tradition, offers by the ABA champion to the NBA champion (in this case, the New York Knicks) were made and rejected.
 In the afternoon hours of May 27, 1970, the Pacers arrived back in Indianapolis to be greeted by a thousand fans at the airport.
 The team then received a motorcade as Indianapolis held a downtown ceremony that saw nearly 5,000 people celebrate on Monument Circle that saw speeches from the team and state Governor Edgar Whitcomb, who proclaimed the team as "the world champions of basketball".